Identity Deployments

 For more information about ISE/ISE-PIC, see The ISE/ISE-PIC Identity Source.

 A variation of the user identity deployment uses ISE/ISE-PIC as the user store.
-As with the preceding sample deployment, you can set up one or more proxies to send data to CDO and the devices it manages.
+As with the preceding sample deployment, you can set up one or more proxies to send data to the secure firewall manager and the devices it manages.

 TS Agent identity source